daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

 ```
 Device Agent <-- Thing+ Gateway
-- Request Method : sensor.get
+- Request Method: sensor.get
-- Request params : [SENSOR ID]
+- Request params: [SENSOR ID]

 Device Agent --> Thing+ Gateway
-- Response Result :
+- Response Result:
                     {"value": VALUE} or
                     {"status": "on"|"off"|"err"} or
                     {"status": "err", "message": ERROR REASONE}

-  - value : Sensor value
+  - value: Sensor value
-  - status : Sensor status.("on"|"off"|"err").
+  - status: Sensor status.("on"|"off"|"err").
 If the sensor value is exists and status is empty, the status is gussing it being "on"
-  - message : If status is error, additional message (for error reasons(optional)).
+  - message: If status is error, additional message (for error reasons(optional)).
 ```

 - Request Example (Thing+ Gateway)